jrrk2/openstellina/README.md

 Why am I doing this?
 Because I can, because I like to learn new things, and there are an awful lot of cloudy nights round here.

-This programme is pre-alpha, designed to explore the available API, rather than to be used by end users.
+This programme is pre-alpha, designed to document-by-example the available API, rather than to be used by typical end users.

     make status -> connects to the Stellina and reads its status

+    make expert -> connects to the Stellina and dumps a number of expert FITs (typically darks taken with the arm closed)

     make openarm -> connects to the Stellina and opens the arm (for maintenance).

     make init -> connects to the Stellina and runs a full auto-init.

     make observe -> connects to the successfully initialised Stellina and begins an observation

     make stopobs -> stops the previously started observation

     make park -> connects to the Stellina and parks the arm.

     make sleep -> connects to the Stellina and prepares for power off.

 More targets will be added later, I expect this script will be soon superseded by something more user-friendly.

-After a target has been run, debug variables may be examined, or exoit the program with end-of-file (typically ctrl-D), or exit(0);;
+After a target has been run, debug variables may be examined, or exit the program with end-of-file (typically ctrl-D), or exit(0);;

 environment variables:

     LATITUDE (a floating point number) defaults to Greenwich (51.4777777777777814) LONGITUDE (a floating point number) defaults to Greenwich (0.00138888888888888894)

 The method of setting the environment will differ according to O/S. For example under OSX, if you live in Cambridge

     export LATITUDE=52.24510437175544
     export LONGITUDE=0.07952878556283442

 Internally the Makefile will set these environment variables to control the script:

     AUTO_INIT (an integer) > 0 to initiate automatic initialisation
     PARK (an integer) > 0 to retract the arm